AguaClara/Textbook/Activated_Carbon/Activated_Carbon.rst

 Alternatively, note that the Langmuir isotherm fit can be conveniently employed.
 The Langmuir is a special case of the generalized isotherm, where :math:`r=\frac{1}{1+KC_{0} }` (with K being the Langmuir constant).
 Q can be estimated from the Langmuir isotherm by substituting the column's influent Red Dye \#40 concentration for :math:`C_0`.

 What value of k', the effective mass-transfer coefficient, gives best fit to the shape of your breakthrough curve?
 [Note: If the observed midpoint of breakthrough was significantly displaced in time (or volume treated) from that predicted from your isotherm, you should use your experimentally observed S value, rather than the theoretically predicted one.
 That way, you'll only have to deal with effects of k' on shape, rather than absolute position, of breakthrough.]
-If we had generated breakthrough curves at several values of hydraulic loading, we could empirically relate $k'$ to hydraulic loading for evaluating design and operating alternatives.
+If we had generated breakthrough curves at several values of hydraulic loading, we could empirically relate :math:`k'` to hydraulic loading for evaluating design and operating alternatives.

  #.
 Provide the usual discussion of error sources and suggestions for improvement.